alokg-812/IIT-Madras/SystemCommands/Week4/README.md

 # Week 4 starting

+## What is Pattern Matching?
+* Pattern matching is the technique of finding strings or text that fit a `specific format` or `rule`.
+* This is widely used in text processing, log filtering, file searching, etc.
+* Imagine you have a huge contact list and you want to find all names that start with “Ak” – you can use pattern matching to do that.

 ## 1. Regex
 - `regex(regular expression)` is a **pattern template** to search, filter, or match text.
 - It is used in: